donaldRwilliams/GGMncv/README.md

 </div>

-1. Note that the penalties in **GGMncv** should provide *nearly* unbiased estimates.

-2. It is possible to compute confidence intervals for lasso with the methods included in the **SILGGM** `R` package.
+1. It is possible to compute confidence intervals for lasso with the methods included in the **SILGGM** `R` package.
 These do not use the bootstrap (Zhang, Ren, and Chen 2018)